 Physicians and other care providers are able to submit their claims to Teleplan using medical billing software like ClinicAid.
 After submitting their invoices for medical services provided, medical professionals will receive a payment statement back from Teleplan in what’s known as a remittance file.
 This remittance file will provide physicians with an assessment of all of the claims they’ve submitted, will show what the payment for each claim will be, and will also identify any claims that have been rejected and the reason for the rejection.

-Teleplan can also be used to instantly check whether or not a patient is covered through the BC Medical Services Plan so that physicians know whether to bill MSP, the patient themselves, or a third party insurer.
+ClinicAid is also able to query Teleplan to instantly check whether or not a patient is covered through the BC Medical Services Plan so that physicians know whether to bill MSP, the patient themselves, or a third party insurer.

 How MSP claims are processed